A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Isaiah 55:8-9

-What they neatly ignore is the following verses which give the ones I just cited some of their context:
+What they neatly ignore is the following verses which give the ones I just cited a great deal of their context:

 For as the rain comes down, and the snow from heaven, and do not return there, but water the earth, and make it bring forth and bud, that it may give seed to the sower and bread to the eater, so shall My Word be that goes forth from My mouth; it shall not return to Me void,